lupyuen/lupyuen.github.io/src/pinedio.md

 # Arduino GFX Ported To BL604

+_Are we being too smarty-pants with 9-bit SPI?
+Like [adding feet to a drawing of a snake](https://en.wiktionary.org/wiki/%E7%95%AB%E8%9B%87%E6%B7%BB%E8%B6%B3)?_

 TODO

 Let's port @moononournation's awesome 9-bit-banging GFX Library to #BL604 ...
 And compare the SPI Output with a Logic Analyser